 - A lead service line connecting the water main under the street to the home’s internal plumbing.

 - Copper pipe and lead solder.
 The EPA states that homes built before 1986 are more likely to have lead pipes, fixtures and solder.

-In 1986, Congress enacted the “lead ban,” which stated that not only public water systems, but anyone else that intends to install or repair drinking water plumbing connected to a public water system must use “lead free materials.”
-As a result, homes built in or after 1988 are far less likely to have lead solder.
+Homes that do not fall within these two categories are at lower risk for lead contamination in the water.
+In 1986, Congress enacted the “lead ban,” which stated that public water systems, along with drinking water plumbing connected to a public system, must use “lead-free materials.”
+As a result, homes built after the ban took place are less likely to have lead solder.